greypants/greypants.github.io/README.md

 - [Forge Conf 2015](http://2015.forgeconf.com/)

 ### Desktop Last: What are we so afraid of?
-A plea for mobile focused project pitching, planning, design, and execution, and an argument that ALL experiences, large and small will benefit.
+A plea for mobile focused project pitching, planning, design, and execution, and an argument that ALL experiences, large and small will profit.

 [View Slides](http://slides.com/dantello/desktop-last)